 Leverage the potential of email lists and personalize the messages.

 Like email lists, social media is a great way to catch your customers’ attention.
 Optimize your accounts and include relevant keywords.
-You can even customize your profile picture for Black Friday 2022.
+You can even customize your profile picture for Black Friday 2023.

-Let your followers know about your latest deals, include relevant hashtags in your posts, and post-promotion codes.
+Let your followers know about your latest deals, and include relevant hashtags in your posts, and post-promotion codes.
 Encourage user-generated content to leverage the social proof this strategy creates.
 Use the social shopping feature to facilitate the buying process for your peers.
 Additionally, did you ever think about working with micro-influencers, or have you ever done this before?
 In any case, it is worth testing the return on investment.

 While your social channels are a great way to push sales, be conscious about why people follow you.
 Don’t overdo your Black Friday promotions as this could harm the trust your followers put in your account and brand.